QMonkey/monkey-vim/README.md

 What the script does, step by step:

 1. Install Vim build dependencies (GTK3/4 + Wayland or X11 per display server; Python3/Perl/Ruby/Lua)
 2. Pre-authorize `sudo` once and keep the credentials alive in a background loop, so long downloads/compiles never trigger a mid-run password re-prompt (unattended runs won't stall).
-On WSL it also installs a temporary sudoers drop-in (removed on exit) with `timestamp_type=global` + `timestamp_timeout=-1`: tickets are keyed by uid only, so new terminal and SSH sessions, WSL clock jumps and tty changes never re-prompt — one password until WSL restarts
+On WSL with GNU sudo it also installs a **persistent** sudoers drop-in with `timestamp_type=global` + `timestamp_timeout=-1`: tickets are keyed by uid only, so new terminal and SSH sessions, WSL clock jumps and tty changes never re-prompt (sudo-rs-based systems skip this drop-in)
 3. Install Homebrew (Linuxbrew) as the fallback package manager — its shellenv is persisted to your shell rc files (with PATH dedup guards) even when Homebrew already existed
 4. Clone and compile Vim from source, then `make install`
 5. Clone monkey-vim to `~/Documents/monkey-vim` (or update it if already cloned)